Whether it’s through personal choice or a change of job, leaving the NHS Pension Scheme isn’t a decision that should be

 Transferring your pension benefits

 On some very rare occasions, you may be able to transfer your benefits out of the NHS scheme.
-However, there are tough restrictions on this, as the NHS doesn’t allow transfers to any pension scheme that offers flexible benefits (which most do).
+There are tough restrictions on this, as the NHS doesn’t allow transfers to any pension scheme that offers flexible benefits (which most do).

 This means you can’t transfer your NHS benefits to a personal pension, SIPP or to a defined contribution workplace pension.
 And, while it is theoretically possible to transfer to another defined benefits scheme, most do not accept transfers in from the NHS scheme.

 For these reasons and others, Specialist Financial Advisers from Wesleyan Financial Services can’t advise on transfers out of a defined benefit scheme – but if you’d like to discuss your other options, you can book an appointment here.

 Refund of contributions